falleng0d/filesystem-mcp/README.md

 - Move files/directories
 - Search files
 - Get file metadata
+- Allow only certain tools to be used

 **Note**: The server will only allow operations within directories specified via `args`.